carlyh-micb/ADC-documentation/create_OCA_schema.md

  * **Array** [attribute type]: a data type that defines a structure that holds several data items or elements of the same data type.

 ## Sensitive or personal data flagging
 On the Main tab specify Flagged Attribute for sensitive data.
 Marking an entry with a “Y” will allow you to flag any attributes where identifying information about entities may be captured.

-With Flagged Attributes, all corresponding data can be treated as high-risk throughout the data lifecycle and encrypted or removed at any stage, reducing the risk of re-identification attacks against blinded datasets.
+With Flagged Attributes marked Y all corresponding data can be treated as high-risk throughout the data lifecycle and encrypted or removed at any stage, reducing the risk of re-identification attacks against blinded datasets.

 ## Character encoding and format
 Character Encoding is on the Main tab.
 The recommended choice is utf-8 (Unicode Transformation Format – 8 bits) unless there is a very specific reason for this to be different.

 The Format Overlay defines the input and display format of the data field.